-The one way that you can practically do this is by starting a selfcare journey identifying areas self-careelfcare and making practical steps self-care to look after those areas.
-Go through self care audit, this is something itself-care with many of my clients.
-I get them to identify the different areas of self care that they need to work on,self-care making an effort to do some healing from any trauma and observing current or consistent themes that happened to people within their family or around them.
+The one way that you can practically do this is by starting a selfcare journey identifying areas where self-care is lacking and make practical steps to look after those areas.
+Go through self care audit, this is something I do with many of my clients.
+I get them to identify the different areas of self care that they need to work on, self-care is making an effort to do some healing from any trauma and observing current or consistent themes that happened to people within their family or around them.
 You also have to be proactive and get checked out for these things.
 By taking care of yourself through eating right, doing the basics such as exercising you prevent these health issues from coming up.

 The season is changing, do you think there is anything black people need to do in order to manage seasonal depression and low moods during the colder months?

 Here are somethings that you can do in around this time to reduce how often much you may be affected by this:

 - Ensure you are getting enough time out in the daylight and nature although that day – Go for regular short walks.

 - Be intentional about your happiness, do things that you enjoy – Plan pleasure activities in advance is important and not waiting for things to happen.

 - Re-vamp or create a new winter routine one that fits your lifestyle.
 Ensureing that you’re doing things that you enjoy.